 Correct medical management of Marfan or related disorders is essential to ensure that your child is able to live a dynamic and satisfying life.
-Thanks to research and advances in medical treatment the average life span is now the same as for those without Marfan or related disorders.

 How to Find the Right Doctor

 It is best to start by finding a doctor who has experience working with people who have Marfan syndrome.
 The Marfan Foundation can help you find a doctor who knows about Marfan syndrome and related disorders.
 To find a doctor:

 - Contact our Help Center at 800-8-MARFAN (862-7326) ext.
 126 or email us at email@example.com.

 - Download our clinic directory, which is comprised of Marfan syndrome and related disorder clinics around the United States.

 - Attend the Foundation’s annual conference which provides free patient health assessments by the nation’s experts for diagnosis and specific Marfan syndrome and related condition issues.